 You can also use a spreadsheet to keep track of your expenses.
 Simply enter the amount spent on each item into the appropriate cells.
 If you don’t have access to a computer, you can use a paper ledger to record your expenses.

 How to Manage Payment Terms

-Payment terms are defined as the amount of money you will pay for your product or service before delivery.
+Payment terms are the amount of money you will pay for your product or service before delivery.
 It includes the price, shipping costs, taxes, discounts, etc.

-The most common types of payment terms are fixed term (fixed price), variable term (variable price) and installment payments.
+The most common payment terms are fixed term (fixed price), the variable term (variable cost) and installment payments.